-However, although it is rare, it is possible to be allergic to sunflower seeds, too.
+However, although it is rare, sunflower seed allergy is possible, too.
 If you’re not sure if sunflower seeds are safe for you to consume, check with your doctor.

 Moreover, it’s always important to check the product label to make sure the food you’re purchasing is made in a facility free of any foods you’re allergic to.